consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 | denied      | other                  | some other unspecified failure state reached                        | processing_details                           | x      |
 | expired     |                        | the time is currently after the `expires_at` in the request.        |                                              | x      |

-[2]: in the case of claim_not_covered, this may be about asking for categories of data which Covered Businesses are not required to present to the User. in the case of outside_jurisdiction, this may be because the business is not honoring CCPA requests for non-California residents and there is no other basis on which to honor the request. [#28](https://github.com/consumer-reports-digital-lab/data-rights-protocol/issues/28) for discussion on `too_many_requests`
+[2]: In the case of claim_not_covered, this may be about asking for categories of data which Covered Businesses are not required to present to the User.
+In the case of outside_jurisdiction, this may be because the business is not honoring CCPA requests for non-California residents and there is no other basis on which to honor the request.
+See [#28](https://github.com/consumer-reports-digital-lab/data-rights-protocol/issues/28) for discussion on `too_many_requests`.

 #### 3.02.1: `need_user_verification` State Flow Semantics